All Episodes

 Does it really matter?

-Um some of these phones are pretty waterproof now.
+Some of these phones are pretty waterproof now.

 Well, you have to put it in a tub of rice, and the rice will absorb the water from the phone if you're lucky, but probably not.

-Well, what are you guys doing?
+Now, what are you guys doing?

-All right, we'll find out what everybody's doing for Christmas next.
+We'll find out what everybody's doing for Christmas next.

-Uh remember we used to do Santa.
+Remember we used to do Santa?

 What do you want?